hrgdavor/jscadui/README.md

+# work in progress

+Most of the things are work in progres but some parts are pretty ready to be used
+ - (packages/html-gizmo) - a gizmo to display current camera direction

 # jscadui

-Alternative jscad UI playground developed here and meant to be later contributed into jscad.
+A jscad UI playground developed here and meant to be later contributed into jscad.
 This way this is not limited by jscad release cycle.
  - support Three.js Babylon.js regl
  - create nodep pure js parameters
  - allow to be easily used within React, angula, Vue,Solidj ... or whatever is popular at some point.
  - simplify integrating worker

 Worker
  - worker that can work with folder projects
  - worker for scripts that pull deps from unkpg by simply using import or require
  - worker that also works with es6 modules

 As proof of concet, the goal is to make UI for jscad development that should be able to visualize the changes in realtime.